How to Trade Using the Commodity Channel Index (CCI)

 - The second trade comes when the lines of the SRSI indicator cross upwards in the oversold area and one period later the CCI line breaks out of the oversold area.
 We have matching signals from the two indicators, which gives us a reason to buy AT&T. Therefore, we go long and we place a stop loss order below the bottom created as shown in the image.

 This is an interesting trade because both indicators give controversial signals.
 As you see, after we enter the long trade, the stock starts increasing.
 The jump lasts four periods and then the price begins to drop, as well as the two indicators.
 They even go back in the oversold area; however, we keep our trade open.
 After all, in order to close the trade, we need to see one of the indicators going into the overbought area or to see the price hitting our stop-loss order.

 Although the price decreases, it doesn’t reach the level of our stop.
 The price then resumes its bullish move.
 The increase breaks the previous stop created and at the same time the indicators increase.
 We close the trade with a profit when the CCI line goes into the overbought area.

 In these three trades, we generated a profit equal to about 1.00% with our CCI scalp trading strategy.
-The first and the third trade took about 20 minutes each.
+The first and third trade took about 20 minutes each.
 The second trade took about 40 minutes.

 The commodity channel index is an oscillator used to identify cyclical trends.

 - The CCI indicator consists of a line which fluctuates above and below a zero line.